stateset/stateset-api/README.md

 cargo run --bin stateset-cli -- --help  # CLI help
 ```

+The `openapi-export` binary generates the current v1 OpenAPI spec to
+`openapi/openapi.json` and `openapi/stateset-api.v1.json`.

 ## Stateset CLI

 This repository also provides a CLI binary (`stateset-cli`) that reuses the same service layer as the HTTP API.
 It is ideal for local development, quick smoke tests, or scripting operational tasks without crafting raw REST requests.